Brunnian exotic surface links in the 4-ball: Introduction

 \subsection{Acknowledgements}

-This work is the product of a research group formed under the auspices of the \textit{American Institute for Mathematics} (AIM) in their virtual Research Community on \textit{4--dimensional topology}.
+This work is the product of a research group formed under the auspices of the American Institute for Mathematics (AIM) in their virtual Research Community on 4-dimensional topology.
 We are grateful to AIM, and especially to the program organizers Miriam Kuzbary, MM, Juanita Pinz\'on-Caicedo, and Hannah Schwartz.
+We thank Slava Krushkal for providing valuable feedback on an earlier draft of this paper.
 SK thanks Jen Hom and John Etnyre for helpful conversations.
-AK and MP are grateful to the Max Plank Institute for Mathematics in Bonn, where they were visitors while this paper was written.
+AK and MP are grateful to the Max Planck Institute for Mathematics in Bonn, where they were visitors while this paper was written.
 We used KLO \cite{klo}, developed by Frank Swenton, for initial exploration.